Nov 122024

 Here is my guess of what is to come in Trump’s next term in office, based upon his last term:

-• He will pass record tax breaks for corporations and the wealthy.
+• Economic policy will be set by profiteers according to their own interests.
+Trump will pass record tax breaks for corporations and the wealthy.
 In the short term, this will indeed provide a boost to the economy.
 But it will also add to the debt and exacerbate wealth inequality.

 • He will roll back environmental regulations particularly around climate change, encouraging corporations to pass their externalities on to the American people, who will have to foot the bill for the damage.
 In the short term, again, this too might provide some economic boost, but in the long term it will have consequences for public health and of course the environment.